 - Promote Integration and Activity: Having the responsibility of another being that is a consistent caring companion helps build ties to the future.
-The dogs are active and force the veteran to get out and exercise.
+The dogs are active and force the individual to get out and exercise.
 The care of the dog also brings routine back into their life.

 - Suppress Hyper Vigilance: Hyper vigilance creates constant tension and paranoia.
-Veterans often require more personal space than the average individual.
+Individuals often require more personal space than the average individual.
 The dogs are trained to create a physical barrier that keeps the public at a comfortable distance.

-- Provide Reality Affirmation and Redirection: The dogs are trained to recognize the veteran’s anxious behaviour and physically redirect them to more positive activities i.e. petting the dog.
+- Provide Reality Affirmation and Redirection: The dogs are trained to recognize the individual’s anxious behaviour and physically redirect them to more positive activities i.e. petting the dog.
 In addition, for those experiencing nightmares or flashbacks, the dogs can provide vitally important reality affirmation with their persistent nudges and calm disposition.
-Often the fact that the dog is not reacting allows the veteran to feel safe in their environment.
+Often the fact that the dog is not reacting allows the individual to feel safe in their environment.

 NSD receives no government funding and relies entirely on donations from the general public, corporate sponsors, fundraising events, and community supporters.

-Clients are not obligated to fundraise, and fundraising efforts are in no way tied to when and if they receive their Skilled Companion Dog; however, many of them assist by asking for donations from friends and family or hosting their own fundraiser.
+Clients are not obligated to fundraise, and fundraising efforts are in no way tied to when and if they receive their Service Dog; however, many of them assist by asking for donations from friends and family or hosting their own fundraiser.
 NSD also has many third party fund raisers that host events in support of our working dog teams.

-Sponsor a Skilled Companion Dog Team
+Sponsor a Service Dog Team

 Title Sponsorship: $10,000